thiennp/frontend-mastery-hub/levels/81/README.md

-# Level 81: Version Control & Git
+# Level 81: Version Control

 ## Overview
-This level focuses on version control & git and provides comprehensive learning materials, examples, and projects.
+This level focuses on version control and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of version control & git
+- Understand the core concepts of version control
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns